-This initial chapter contains a number of elements that are used repeatedly in the book and constitute necessary background.
-We will need to study the paths of random processes and fields; the analytical properties of these functions play a relevant role.
-This raises a certain number of basic questions, such as whether the paths belong to a certain regularity class of functions, what one can say about their global or local extrema and about local inversion, and so on.
-A typical situation is that the available knowledge on the random function is given by its probability law, so one is willing to know what one can deduce from this probability law about these kinds of properties of paths.
-Generally speaking, the result one can expect is the existence of a version of the random function having good analytical properties.
-A version is a random function which, at each parameter value, coincides almost surely with the one given.
-These are the contents of Section 1.4, which includes the classical theorems due to Kolmogorov and the results of Bulinskaya and Ylvisaker about the existence of critical points or local extrema having given values.
-The essence of all this has been well known for a long time, and in some cases proofs are only sketched.
-In other cases we give full proofs and some refinements that will be necessary for further use.

-As for the earlier sections, Section 1.1 contains starting notational conventions and a statement of the Kolmogorov extension theorem of measure theory, and Sections 1.2 and 1.3 provide a quick overview of the Gaussian distribution and some connected results.
-Even though this is completely elementary, we call the reader's attention to Proposition 1.2, the Gaussian regression formula, which will appear now and again in the book and can be considered as the basis of calculations using the Gaussian distribution.
+This initial chapter contains a number of elements that will be repeatedly used along the book and constitute a necessary background to read it.
+We will need to study the paths of random processes and fields, and the analytical properties of these functions play a relevant role.
+This arises a certain number of basic questions, such as whether the paths belong to a certain regularity class of functions, what can one say about their global or local extrema, about local inversion and so on.
+A typical situation is that the available knowledge on the random function is given by its probability law.
+So, one is willing to know what one can deduce from this probability law about these kind of properties of the paths.
+Generally speaking, the results one can expect is the existence of a "version" of the random function having good analytical properties.
+A version is a random function which, at each parameter value, coincides almost surely with the given one.
+These are the contents of Section 4 of this chapter, which includes the classical theorems due to A.N.
+Kolmogorov and the results of Bulinskaya and Ylvisaker about the existence of critical points or local extrema having given values.
+The essence of all this has been well-known for a long time and in some cases proofs are only sketched.
+In other cases, we give full proofs and some refinements which will be necessary for further use.
+As for the previous sections, the first one contains starting notational conventions and the statement of the Kolmogorov extension theorem of Measure Theory and the other two are a quick overview of the Gaussian distribution and some connected results.
+Even though this is completely elementary, we call the attention of the reader upon Proposition 1.2 which is the Gaussian regression formula, which will appear once and again along the book, and can be considered as the basis of the calculations with the Gaussian distribution.
+1. Kolmogorov's Extension Theorem.